“Have you heard the good news about masculinity?” the well-coiffed lumbersexual asked with a broad, inviting smile.

 “So what do you do, Trent?”
 I asked.
 I was hoping he had money to burn because sales of our gun wraps–both R- and X-rated product lines–were not meeting expectations and I was sucking hind tit for the second quarter in a row.

-“Have a tribe that I lead through my self-developed course, The Good News about Masculinity.
+“Have a tribe that I lead through my self-developed course, Your Balls Aren’t Just for Show.
 Developed it myself,” he said.
-“I also have a compound bow and some kids.”
+“I also have a longbow and some kids.”

 “That’s great, Trent,” I replied.
 “You know our bikini wraps can be applied to bows, too.”

 “Don’t be a pussy,” Trent said.
 “Want to take a cold shower?”

 “You probably don’t want to take cold showers, do you?”

 Trent laughed.
 “Me either, brother.
 Men either.
 But I do it because it’s the right thing to do.”